 The Role of Inflation Target Adjustment in Stabilization Policy

 How and under what circumstances can adjusting the inflation target serve as a stabilization-policy tool and contribute to welfare improvement?
-We answer these questions quantitatively with a standard New Keynesian model that includes cost-push type shocks which create a trade-off between inflation and output gap stabilization.
-We show that this trade-off leads to a non-trivial welfare cost under a standard Taylor rule, even with optimized policy coefficients.
-We then propose an additional policy tool of an inflation target rule and find that the optimal target needs to be adjusted in a persistent manner and in the opposite direction to the realization of a cost-push shock.
-The inflation target rule, combined with a Taylor rule, significantly reduces fluctuations in inflation originating from the cost-push shocks and mitigates the policy trade-off, resulting in a similar level of welfare to that associated with the Ramsey optimal policy.
-The welfare implications of the inflation target rule are more pronounced under a flatter Phillips curve.
+We answer these questions quantitatively with a standard New Keynesian model that includes cost-push type shocks.
+Our proposed inflation target rule calls for the target to be adjusted in a persistent manner and in the opposite direction to the realization of a cost-push shock.
+The inflation target rule, combined with a Taylor-type rule, significantly reduces inflation fluctuations originating from cost-push shocks and mitigates the stabilization trade-off, resulting in a similar level of welfare to that associated with the Ramsey optimal policy.

 Suggested Citation: Suggested Citation